Up to 50% off sofas & mattresses — limited‑time deals.

 Practical buying priorities:

-• Washable slipcovers beat any spot-clean promise.
+• Washable slipcovers beat most spot-clean promises.

 Health, Odor, and Material Transparency